Ethirneechal (TV series)

-Ethirneechal is a popular Indian Tamil-language drama television series, which is being airing on Sun TV.
-The first season of this series starred Madhumitha Hirannaiah, Kaniha, Priyadarshini Neelakandan, Haripriya Isai in lead roles.
-This show is being produced by Sun Entertainment and Thiruselvam Theatres.
+Ethirneechal is a popular Indian Tamil-language drama television series that aired on Sun TV.
+The series starred actors Madhumitha Hirannaiah, Sabari Prasanth, Kaniha, Priyadharshini, and Haripriya Isai in lead roles.
+This show was produced by Sun Entertainment and Thiruselvam Theatres.
 Dialogues were written by Sri Vidhya and written and directed by V. Thiruselvam.
 The series is one of the most-popular and most-watched TV shows in Tamil Nadu since its launch.
-The first season premiered on 7 February 2022, and ended on 8 June 2024 with 744 episodes.
+The series premiered on 7 February 2022 and ended on 8 June 2024 with 744 episodes.

-The second season of this series story continues of the first season.
-The second season of this series premiered on 23 December 2024 with the title as Ethirneechal Thodargiradhu.
-It stars Parvathy Venkitaramanan alongside Kaniha, Priyadarshini Neelakandan and Haripriya Isai.
+The Second Season titled Ethirneechal Thodargiradhu premiered on 23 December 2024.
+It starred Parvathy Venkitaramanan, Sabari Prasanth alongside Sirija, Priyadharshini and Haripriya Isai.